Dilated Cardiomyopathy - Topic Overview

 Self-care is an important part of your treatment.
 Self-care includes the things you can do every day to feel better, stay healthy, and avoid the hospital.

 Take your medicines as prescribed.
 This gives you the best chance of being helped by them.
 Some medicines for heart failure include:

 - Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs).
 These make it easier for blood to flow.

 - Diuretics.
 These help remove excess fluid from the body.

 - Beta-blockers.
 These slow the heart rate and can help the heart fill with blood more completely.

-- Watch for signs you're getting worse.
-Weighing yourself every day is a good way to do this.
+Watch for signs you're getting worse.
+Weighing yourself every day to watch for sudden weight gain is a good way to do this.

 Find out what your triggers are, and learn to avoid them.
 Triggers are things that make your heart failure worse, often suddenly.
 A trigger may be eating too much salt, missing a dose of your medicine, or exercising too hard.